nazeerbai/timenationpro/_posts/2020-11-22-best-smartwatch.md

 **GPS**: As you all know, GPS in the bands provide maps applications.
 That is the wearable location, and it helps in calculating your run rate, the distance you walked, and track activities.

-**Compass**: It helps to map.
-It has been functioned to make fitness bands or smartwatches understand the directions.
+**Compass**: Compass helps in finding directions in smartwatches understand the directions.

 **Magnetometer**: It works with GPS to ensure the exact location of the wearables using coordinates.